 Step 1 – Install Packages

-PHP is required to run Laravel application.
+PHP is required to run the Laravel applications.
 As a backend database, you can use the MySQL/MariaDB server.
 Here is a short instruction for the installation of the LAMP stack on Fedora.
 It’s required to run the Laravel framework on your Fedora system.
 You can also use this guide for the detailed instructions to setup LAMP environment on Fedora systems.

 sudo dnf install httpd